Vodafone/vault-plugin-aead/README.md

 ### decrypt
 Lots of parallelisation.
 Splits bulk data into 1 goroutine per data row, and then every key:value pair is also a goroutine.
 So a file of 1000 rows and 6 fields is 6000 parallel goroutines.
-Unanswered questions about whether thsi is really executed in parallel for bulk data Fields that do not have an encryption key are returned as-is, not errored Note 32Mb json restriction on http
+Unanswered questions about whether thsi is really executed in parallel for bulk data when in a container, Fields that do not have an encryption key are returned as-is, and not errored Note there is a 32Mb json restriction on http message size - the client is expected to handle this
 ```
 curl -sk --header "X-Vault-Token: "${VAULT_TOKEN} --request POST ${VAULT_URL}/v1/aead-secrets/decrypt -H "Content-Type: application/json" -d '{"fieldname":"cyphertext"}'
 curl -sk --header "X-Vault-Token: "${VAULT_TOKEN} --request POST ${VAULT_URL}/v1/aead-secrets/decrypt -H "Content-Type: application/json" -d '{"fieldname1":"cyphertext","fieldname2":"cyphertext",...}'